5 Ways You’re Accidentally Enabling Your Cat’s Bad Behavior

 9 Most Common Bad Kitty Behaviors Explained

-#2 – Picking your cat up
+#2 – Picking up your cat

-Removing your cat from places you don’t want her to be is necessary, of course, but how you do it makes all the difference.
+Removing your cat from places you don’t want her to be is necessary, but how you do it makes all the difference.
 Picking your cat up from the counter won’t help if you continue to hold your cat, pet or scratch her, or kiss her head before putting her down.
 Removing her in that way won’t teach her to stay off the counter.
 In fact, it will make the problem worse by teaching her that being on the counter will get positive attention.
 Instead, pick her up off the counter and immediately relocate her to the floor in a way that’s neutral and without affection.

 Related: